 In order to illustrate your motivation for the IBA programme we ask you to answer four questions in the OLAF.
 Your answers to these questions should be written concisely (max 1,200 characters (approximately 1/4 page) per question) and will be used to help the IBA selection committee decide whether you are the type of student that fits the programme.
 Each question will be evaluated with a score ranging from 0 (poor) to 5 (excellent).
 The overall score for your motivation will contribute to 25% of your total score, which will be used to determine your final rank, so read the questions carefully!

-- Please describe a time in which you worked with people from different backgrounds and what you learned from that experience and how it can help you as an IBA student.
+- Please describe a situation in which you interacted with people from different backgrounds (nationality, social economic background etc), what you learned from that experience and how it can help you as an IBA student.

-- How do you plan to integrate with students from other countries? (with this question you are expected to explain what you will actually do to integrate with your fellow students once you have started you studies and why this will contribute to your integration into the IBA community.
+- How do you plan to integrate with students from other countries and cultures?
+With this question you are expected to explain what you will actually do to integrate with your fellow students once you have started you studies and why this will contribute to your integration into the IBA community.

-- What proves your sincere interest in a programme like IBA, from both an international and business perspective?
+- What actions have you taken to prepare you for the IBA programme from both an international and business perspective?